askjohngeorge/vapi-vct/README.md

 # Vapi-VCT (Vapi Version Control Tools)

-Vapi-VCT is a suite of Python scripts designed to facilitate version control and management of Vapi AI assistants.
-These tools allow you to decompose, recompose, fetch, and update Vapi assistant configurations, making it easier to track changes, collaborate, and maintain your AI assistants.
+Vapi-VCT is a Python-based CLI tool designed to facilitate version control and management of Vapi AI assistants.
+This tool allows you to fetch, decompose, recompose, and update Vapi assistant configurations, making it easier to track changes, collaborate, and maintain your AI assistants.

 ## Features

-- **Fetch**: Retrieve multiple Vapi assistant configurations from their IDs.
+- **Fetch**: Retrieve Vapi assistant configurations from the Vapi API.
 - **Decompose**: Extract components of a Vapi assistant JSON into separate files for easier version control.
 - **Recompose**: Rebuild a Vapi assistant JSON from its decomposed components.
-- **Update**: Update Vapi assistant configurations from JSON files.
+- **Update**: Push updated Vapi assistant configurations back to the Vapi API.

-## Scripts

-1. `vapi-fetch-assistants.py`: Fetches multiple Vapi assistant configurations based on IDs from a file.
-2. `vapi-assistant-decomposer.py`: Extracts components from Vapi assistant JSON files.
-3. `vapi-assistant-recomposer.py`: Rebuilds Vapi assistant JSON files from extracted components.
-4. `vapi-update-assistants.py`: Updates Vapi assistant configurations from JSON files.

 ## Prerequisites

 - Python 3.x
-- Access to Vapi API (for fetching assistants)
+- Access to Vapi API
 - Vapi Private API Key

 ## Installation